flokoe/bash-hackers-wiki/docs/dict/parameter.md

 Positional parameters reflect the shell's arguments that are not given to the shell itself (in practise, the script arguments, also the function arguments).
-You can\'t directly assign to the positional parameters, however, [the set builtin command](../commands/builtin/set.md) can be used to indirectly set them.
+You can't directly assign to the positional parameters, however, [the set builtin command](../commands/builtin/set.md) can be used to indirectly set them.